Pee (South Park)

-"Pee" is the fourteenth episode and season finale of the thirteenth season of the American animated television series South Park.
+"Pee" is the fourteenth and final episode of the thirteenth season of the American animated television series South Park.
 It is the 195th overall episode of the series and originally aired on Comedy Central in the United States on November 18, 2009.
 In the episode, the boys visit Pi Pi's Splashtown, the local waterpark, where so many people urinate in the pools to the point that the entire park becomes engulfed in tsunamis of urine.

 The episode was written and directed by series co-creator Trey Parker, and was rated TV-MA L in the United States.
-"Pee" served as a parody of the disaster film genre, particularly Roland Emmerich's 2009 film 2012 which was released five days before "Pee" was broadcast.
+"Pee" served as a parody of the disaster film genre, particularly Roland Emmerich's 2009 film 2012 which was released five days before "Pee" was even broadcast.
 According to Nielsen ratings, the finale episode was seen by 2.87 million households, making it the highest rated cable show of the night.
 The episode received mixed reviews.